dds05/videojs-mediatailor-ssai/README.md

 ## What does this plugin do?

-* Based on the tracking url response , it places yellow markers on the seekbar indicating start of the ad pod.
+* Based on the tracking url response , it places yellow markers on the seekbar indicating start of the ad-pod.

 * Shows the ad-counter with remaining timer on the top left of the video.